bbc/nmos-web-router/README.md

-npm run build # creates a build folder and builds everything needed npm run serve # runs build and then starts serving npm run lint # lints the javascript and styles npm test # runs lint and jest npm test -- --watch # runs lint and jest and then starts watching with jest (it is amazing) npm test -- --updateSnapshot # runs lint and jest and updates all the snapshots
+npm run build # creates a build folder and builds everything needed npm run serve # runs build and then starts serving npm run lint # lints the javascript and styles npm ci # runs lint and jest, should be run on CI npm test # runs lint and jest and then starts watching with jest (it is amazing) npm test -- --updateSnapshot # runs lint and jest and updates all the snapshots npm test:once # will run the tests once only npm run nmos # starts the nmos server npm run mdnsbridge # starts local mdnsbridge, see ./scripts/mdnsbridge-local.js to see what it returns
 ```

 ## Flux